Best Waffle Maker of 2020

 The one thing we felt lacked in the Cuisinart Double Belgian is the void of removable griddles.
 This machine weighs a whopping 13 pounds and is so much larger and heavier than most that trying to clean it after each use can be a hassle.
 Luckily the non-stick is usually pretty effective, so you shouldn't be stuck scrubbing too often.
 As long as you have storage space for this bulky device, it's the best way we've found to quickly make fluffy Belgian waffles.

 If you're looking to spice up your breakfast spread but want to spend as little as possible, the Oster CKSTWF2000 is your best bet.
 In our testing, it was able to make some great waffles with a nice crunch and a bit of fluff.
 The temperature control knob lets you find your desired point on the fluffy to crunchy spectrum, and a helpful ready light lets you know when everything is up to temperature.

-Like all budget products, you do have to make some sacrifices with the CKSTWF2000.
+As is often the case with budget products, you often have to make some sacrifices, and the same goes for the CKSTWF2000.
 It is pretty easy to overload the unit with batter (we would suggest starting below the manufacturer's recommendation).
 Even if you get the batter right, there tends to be a good bit of condensation that drips off of the front of the machine, requiring some wiping.
 The waffles also fall just a bit short of the fluffiness most people would require to truly call them Belgian.
-They're certainly leaps and bounds better than frozen waffles, but you might be disappointed if you're expecting a super fluffy restaurant style product.
+They're certainly leaps and bounds better than frozen waffles, but you might be disappointed if you're expecting a super fluffy restaurant-style product.

 Read review: Oster CKSTWF2000